QOGE/SAOGEN/README.md

 Token holders **may** participate in:
 - Decentralized governance decisions (voting on proposals within the experimental framework)
 - Submitting / voting on innovation concepts and development ideas
-- Exploring shared intellectual property coordination mechanisms (conceptual / experimental)
+- Exploring symbiotic intellectual property coordination mechanisms (conceptual / experimental)
 - Accessing (if implemented) AI-assisted analysis and hyper-optimization tools
 - **Potential, non-guaranteed, purely speculative participation** in any future revenue streams from collectively governed technological assets — **subject exclusively to future on-chain governance votes** and **with no assurance whatsoever**